MRimk/UniversityNotes/Understanding-Modern-Switzerland.md

 - Strong cantonal roots + Weakness of parties at the federal level
 - Composition of Parliament and Government: sildes
 - **Exceptional political stability** in the composition of the Parliament and the Government

+## Parliament elections

+### Results of federal elections 2023

+#### Participation rate

+It was 46.6% this year.

+Why is it low?

+Swiss regularly go to vote (There are around 4 voting times per year.), and if they are not satisfied with the parliament, they can express their vote in the referendums.

+Because of the stability of the political climate, people are not inclined to vote.

+But this time it does not really apply, because it was the first time former christian democrats, now le centre overtook the radicals (by one seat).
+And because of that, they can ask for one more seat in the government at the cost of radicals seat.

+#### Which parties can be considered as the winners/losers of the elections 2023?

+Le centre could be considered winners, because of the overtaking of radicals.

+The green parties lost some seats at the cost of Swiss People's Party.
+Why?

+- Lack of energy resources in Europe
+- the war in Ukraine affecting the energy prices.
+- Also, that the demonstrations of green militants generated some anger among swiss citizens who didn't want to vote for them anymore.
+- The main topics of the campaign were not about day-to-day citizen problems (inflation)
+- other parties also include some elements of climate/environment preoccupation ideas in their programs
+- there could be a correlation with the fact that greens had more pro-european agenda, and swiss people party had anti-european agenda.

+One reason for the radical democratic party bad result is bancrupcy of Credit Suisse, which was closely related to the party.

+#### What were their main arguments?

+#### What can explain these results?

+Why swiss people's party is first?

+- conservative attitude
+- increase of immigration
+- uncertainty of world political climate
+- during the crises the tendancy is that right-wing gets more popularity

+Long term evolution is that main parties - radicals, soc-democrats, and christians were main ones from 1920s to 1990s, then right-wing dropped when swiss people's party got more votes with a slight decline of soc-democrats, and then the greens came into the mix.

+#### Why is the composition of the Parliament not complete yet?

+There are still second rounds for some cantons, e.g. Vaud.
+For the council of states (where there are 2 seats per canton).
+You need an absolute majority to get elected.

+For the proportional election of the national council, there are no second rounds.

+#### Will this new composition affect the election of the Federal Council next December?

+There are 2 rules that are clashing:

+- no residing federal councilor can be removed, and it only can happen if they resign themselves.
+Ignaccio Cassis (from radical party) does not have a high popularity, so they might be pressured to resign.
+- The centre has more seats than radical right. (but the leader of the party has already said that they will not attack the swiss people's party seat)

+So no, it will not.

+**How does Federal Council election take place**: it takes place every 4 years after the general election (after the second round as well). (in some cases there is a federal councelor who resigns during the term).
+During a year of general election, some old federal councelor resigns before the election to drive attention to the new candidates.
+Every individual is elected one after another, from the oldest to the youngest/newest.

+**Who elects the federal council**: federal assembly - (national council and federal council).
+You need a majority to get a seat at the federal council, so there can be negotiations.

+In 2003, a councelor was not reelected, and Swiss people's party gained a seat.

+In 2007, "the night of the long knife" happened, Swiss people's party gained seats at the national council, but majority did not reelect one of their federal council representative.
+Instead they elected not the leader of the Swiss people's party, but less right-winged, unknown woman that was not even in the parliament.
+When she accepted the election, she got kicked out by her party (because she betrayed her party), and resigned after 2 electoral cycles.

+#### Is there any limit for money to spend on ads?

+2 years ago there was no regulation on funding and transparency of the campaigning.

+Now there is a law that regulates funding of the political campaign for the election and for the popular votes.
+Subsidies of more than 5 or 10k CHF, have to be public.
+(e.g. Philipp Morris subsidized radical party and swiss people's party)

+### Synthesis - "Concordance Democracy" in the Shadow of the Referendum

+Progressive integration of major oppositional forces in government (referendum + proportional representation in NC (from 1919))

+Increasing importance of pre-parliamentary negotiations of decision-making process (importance to consult potential opponents about referendums)

+=> Structuring impact of direct democracy on Swiss politics

+**Paradox of Swiss politics** - direct democracy has led to "elites negotiation"

+_Switzerland is peaceful not because of its people but because of its institutions (W.Linder)_

+### Overview of Swiss politics in four phases

+#### 1848-1918 German and radical hegemony

+Constitutional revision in 1874
+1891 Formal integration of the Catholics in the FC
+And then the rise of class struggle with left/right divide - 1918 General strike as the high point

+#### 1919-1959 - Bourgois block vs political left

+1919 - proportional electoral system - end of radical domination

+Integration of the left

+#### 1959-1990s - the high-point of "Concordance Democracy"

+1959-2003 - "Magic Formula" stabilizes the Federal Council (222 - three largest parties, 1- for the forth)

+after 1945 economic growth and political stability

+1970s-1980s new political actors Greens (left), and later right-wing populism of UDC/SVP

+#### 1990s-today new polarizations

+1990s-2000s polarization of the right/left debate

+electoral success of the swiss peoples party (SVP) -> 2 reps in FC

+since 2003 instability of the Federal Council.

+#### Decision making process - 5 phases

+1. Agenda-setting and initiation of reforms (could be in the parliament, could be elsewhere)
+2. Pre-parliamentary phase: extra-parliamentary commissions + formal consultation procedures (involvement of the different actors - experts, parliamentary commissions)
+3. Parliamentary phase: debates in parliamentary commissions and in plenary sessions
+4. Direct-democratic phase, if referendum (law can be refused and you can start again)
+5. Implementation phase

+- It is  **Very lengthy** decision-making process
+- With slow and incremental changes
+- Pre-parliamentary phase considered as the most important, but revalorisation of the Parliament since the 1990s

+### Role of interest groups in Swiss politics

+One important thing - business associations and economic interest groups were organized very early in Swiss politics (even before some parties).

+Major economic interest groups:

+1. Economiesuisse (1870) - was even called an 8th federal council
+2. USAM (1879) - Swiss Association of Small business
+3. Swiss farmers' association (1897)
+4. Swiss Federation of Trade Unions (1880)

+All of them were subsidized by federal administration to provide statistics and provide some public tasks.

+Other interest groups - consumer organizations, environmental groups.

+#### Why are these groups so influential?

+These groups usually have bigger financial resources than the political parties + they have large membership (usually larger than the political party as well) + they have more specific expertise in social policies or their fields.

+These groups have close implecation in political decsion-making process (pre-parliamentary phase)

+Weakness of political parties and late/unachieved professionalisation of the Parliament (kind of "militia Parliament") - there was no way to have an earning by being a member as a professional parliamentarian <- this was for a very long time until 1990s. (now it's a semi-professional parliament)

+Close connections with political parties.